johanseaxis/acap-native-sdk-examples/larod/README.md

 * **app/input/veiltail-11457_640_RGB_224x224.bin** - 224x224 raw bitmap image of a goldfish to run inference on.
 * **app/larod_simple_app.c** - Example application to load a model and run inference on it.
 * **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
+* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP4 Native application.
-* **app/package.conf** - Configuration file containing parameters needed for proper ACAP3 packaging.
+* **app/package.conf** - Configuration file containing parameters needed for proper ACAP4 Native packaging.
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 * **extract_analyze_output.sh** - The script shows the matched class in the output.
 * **README.md** - Step by step instructions on how to run the example.